 - 120 minimum total simulation/lab hours in NURS 613, 654, 656, 674.

 The clinical courses involve advanced skills labs, evidence-based practice simulations, and clinical decision-making competencies, as well as clinical hours in advanced practice skill acquisition.

 Our clinical placement coordinator is dedicated to the Nurse Practitioner programs to assist Nurse Practitioner students in finding clinical placements and qualified preceptors (which include: licensed physicians, nurse practitioners, nurse midwives, or physician assistants).

 Choose Between Comprehensive Exam and Thesis Options

-- Most students fulfill the MS requirements via successful completion of a comprehensive exam.
+- Most students fulfill the MSN requirements via successful completion of a comprehensive exam.